 You guys, I am SO IN LOVE with this meal!
 Browned beef full of warm spices, a medley of roasted vegetables with caramelized edges, and a bed of warm rice makes a fabulously well rounded meal that is a perfect candidate for meal prepping.
 These Beef Kofta Meatballs with Roasted Vegetables are my new easy-peasy healthy prep for the week!

 You have a few options with this meal.
 I highly suggest tailoring the vegetable selection to what you have available for a good price in your area at the time.
 Some other vegetables that work well for roasting are eggplant, mushrooms, and bell peppers.
 Whichever vegetables you choose, try to get a range of color.

 I placed my meatballs and roasted vegetables over a bed of rice because I loooove rice, but if you want to go a low carb route you can place them over some spinach or baby greens.
+If you want something a little more special than plain rice as a bed, you can do Spinach Rice with Feta.
 If you’re the type that likes your meals saucy, you can do a simple yogurt dill sauce, like the one in my Greek Chicken Wraps, or my famous Lemon Tahini Dressing, which can be in my Mediterranean Farro Salad recipe.

 Beef Kofta Meatballs with Roasted Vegetables

 - 1/4 tsp garlic powder ($0.02)

 - 1/2 tsp dried oregano ($0.05)

 - 1 lb. ground beef ($5.29)